ireneh27/-Irene-s-Workspace/README.md

-# Personal Portfolio Website
+# Irene's English Teaching Workspace

-A modern, responsive personal portfolio website built with HTML, CSS, and JavaScript.
-Features smooth animations, gradient designs, and a professional layout perfect for showcasing your work.
+A modern, responsive personal teaching portfolio website showcasing English learning materials, lesson slides, and educational resources for students of all levels in China.

 ## ✨ Features